Chief Judge Roger L. Efremsky • Clerk of Court Edward Emmons

 This page is available at: http://www.uscourts.gov/services-forms/bankruptcy/filing-without-attorney

-Notice to Individual Consumer Debtor under § 342(b) of the Bankruptcy Code (Form B201.), in accordance with §342(b) of the Bankruptcy Code, this notice: (1) describes briefly the services available from credit counseling services; (2) Describes briefly the purposes, benefits and costs of the four types of bankruptcy proceedings you may commence; and (3) Informs you about bankruptcy crimes and notifies you that the Attorney General may examine all information you supply in connection with a bankruptcy case.
+Notice Required by § 342(b) for Individuals Filing for Bankruptcy (Form 2010.), in accordance with §342(b) of the Bankruptcy Code, this notice: (1) describes briefly the services available from credit counseling services; (2) Describes briefly the purposes, benefits and costs of the four types of bankruptcy proceedings you may commence; and (3) Informs you about bankruptcy crimes and notifies you that the Attorney General may examine all information you supply in connection with a bankruptcy case.

 Bankruptcy law requires that you complete credit counseling within 180 days before you file a bankruptcy petition.
-Also, Exhibit D, Individual Debtor's Statement of Compliance with Credit Counseling Requirement, must be filed with the bankruptcy petition.
-The Office of the United States Trustee has a list of approved credit counseling agencies.
+Also, Part 5 of the Voluntary Petition (Explain Your Efforts to Receive a Briefing About Credit Counseling) must be completed.
+The Office of the United States Trustee has a list of approved credit counseling agencies .

-The Director's Form B200 summarizes the required forms and fees for filing a chapter 7, 11, 12 or 13.
+The Director's Form 2000 summarizes the required forms and fees for filing a chapter 7, 11, 12 or 13.

-Note: When filing a joint case (husband and wife), both debtor and joint debtor are required to sign all documents and pleadings for filing.
+Note: When filing a joint case (spouses), both debtor and joint debtor are required to sign all documents and pleadings for filing.
 Please provide a daytime phone number under the signature.

-If a petition preparer presents your case for filing, the preparer must complete and sign the related section of the petition.
-A Declaration and Signature of Non-Attorney Bankruptcy Petition Preparer and Notice to Debtor by Non-Attorney Bankruptcy Petition Preparer (Form 19) must also be filed.
+If a petition preparer prepares your bankruptcy case documents, you must disclose the name of the petition preparer on the related section of the petition.
+A Bankruptcy Petition Preparer’s Notice, Declaration and Signature (Form 119) must also be filed.